Virginia Child Custody Lawyer: Your Guide to Parenting Plans and Custody Orders in Fairfax & Loudoun

 Frequently Asked Questions About Virginia Child Custody

-What is the main difference between legal and physical custody in Virginia?
+What’s the difference between legal and physical custody?

-Can grandparents or other relatives get custody or visitation rights in Virginia?
+Can grandparents get custody or visitation rights?

 We'll Get you Soon